 To control the touchscreen you'll need one more library - the FT6206 controller library which does all the low level chatting with the FT6206 driver chip.
-Click below to download and then install it as before.
+Use the library manager and search for FT6206 and select the Adafruit FT6206 library:

 Once you have the library installed, restart the IDE.
 Now from the examples->Adafruit_FT6206 menu select CapTouchPaint and upload it to your Arduino.